 Current accounts - unclaimed dividends will be utilised only for the payment of dividend and cannot be used for any other purposes.
+As required by directive issued by SCA dated 30 April 2023, the Group has transferred an amount of AED 32,992 thousand as unclaimed dividend pertaining to period approved before March 2015 to Securities and Commodities Authority (SCA).

-Bank balances include term deposits amounting to AED 400,000 thousand (2021: AED 400,000 thousand) with an maturity period of less than three months.
-The effective average interest rate on deposits is 0.2 % to 3% per annum (2021: 0.2 % to 1.75% per annum).
-Term deposits amounting to AED 400,000 thousand are under lien against bank borrowings (note 18).
+Bank balances include term deposits amounting to AED 400,000 thousand (2022: AED 400,000 thousand) with an maturity period of less than three months.
+The effective average interest rate on deposits ranges between is 1.85 % to 5.30% per annum (2022: 0.2 % to 1.75% per annum).
+Term deposits amounting to AED 400,000 thousand are under lien against bank borrowings (Note 18).